METRO LEAGUE – OPEN WOMEN’s FASTPITCH

 Dogs in the Park

 Melbourne Softball has a Committee of Management responsible for the overall management of softball at Fawkner Park.
-EXECUTIVE COMMITTEE
+You can find a list of the current here: EXECUTIVE COMMITTEE

 Please don’t hesitate to contact any committee member for assistance on any matter.